SapitoSucio/froggo-guides/docs/script_commands.md

 So the amount that this will heal will depend on the total amount of HP or SP you have maximum.
-Like 'heal', this will not call up any animations or effects.
+Like `heal`, this will not call up any animations or effects.

 ---------------------------------------